 Not only that, she opened her heart — in the middle of a battlefield — and talked sense into Selesia (13:37).
 Ordinarily, I’d chide a show for stopping a battle for a monologue, but we’d just seen that Charon’s cockpit was resetting, so we knew he was out of action for a few moments.
 So, I say, “I’ll allow it!“

 The award for Shocking Revelation of the Episode goes to Nishio Oonishi for writing something that was actual touching (14:06): chapter five of Hikaru’s story where her dear friend dies.
 I absolutely did not see something like that coming.
 I figured his stories wouldn’t have such depth, because of their primary content (eroge).
-I guess that says something about my preconceptions, doesn’t it?
+Taking a step back, I guess that says something about my preconceptions, doesn’t it?
 BTW: The music was perfect in this scene (I think it was “Pf:Creators V” from from the OST — seriously, it’s a good soundtrack!).

 Cosmic Hell Fist (15:56)?
 That’s awesome.
 Pretty effective, too — well, against anyone except Altair.
 Who then has the audacity to observe that Hikaru’s powers are unbalanced and so aren’t good for building stories (16:11).
 That’s pretty much text-book hypocrisy!
 As if Altair isn’t an even better example of a character with unbalanced power…

 Wow — the look on Selesia’s face said volumes (18:02).
 That’s the look of someone who’s made a terrible but necessary decision.
 I am not liking where this seems to be headed…